vaibhavverma9999/News-Category-Prediction/README.md

 # News-Category-Prediction
 This model predicts news category.
-We will use the concepts of Machine Learning.
-We compared the performance of two algorithms in correctly classifying the category of the news.
-We used Multinomial Naive Bayes and Logistic Regression.
-For Multinomial NB, we got accuracy of 93.86%.
-For Logistic Regression, we got accuracy of 94.01%.
-We split the dataset into 70% train dataset and 30% test dataset.
+I will use the concepts of Machine Learning.
+I compared the performance of two algorithms in correctly classifying the category of the news.
+I used Multinomial Naive Bayes and Logistic Regression.
+For Multinomial NB, I got accuracy of 93.86%.
+For Logistic Regression, I got accuracy of 94.01%.
+I split the dataset into 70% train dataset and 30% test dataset.

 Tools Used:
 1. Python